iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## New Settings UI Features

-The @bentley/ui-core package has added the [SettingsManager]($ui-core) class that allows any number of [SettingsProvider]($ui-core) classes to be registered.
+The @bentley/ui-core package has added the [SettingsManager]($ui-core) class that allows any number of [SettingsTabsProvider]($ui-core) classes to be registered.
 These providers provide [SettingsTabEntry]($ui-core) definitions used to populate the [SettingsContainer]($ui-core) UI component with setting pages used to manage application settings.
 These new classes are marked as beta in this release and are subject to minor modifications in future releases.

 ## Breaking Api Changes